 NLP tools for recruitment are software applications that use natural language processing to read, interpret, and act on the unstructured text that fills every recruiter’s workflow - resumes, job descriptions, outreach messages, and candidate responses.
 Instead of matching keywords, these tools understand what candidates actually mean when they describe their experience.

-This guide breaks down how NLP actually works in recruiting, which capabilities matter most, and how to evaluate whether a tool's NLP is genuine or just marketing language wrapped around keyword filters.
+What follows breaks down how NLP actually works in recruiting, which capabilities matter most, and how to evaluate whether a tool’s NLP is genuine or just marketing language wrapped around keyword filters.

 What Is NLP and Why Does It Matter for Recruiters?